14 Weeks Pregnant: Welcome to the 2nd Trimester!

 Increased blood means you need lots more blood builders: iron, folate, etc. That’s why it’s smart to add iron and folic acid supplements to your daily routine if you haven’t already.
 Pairing an iron supplement with vitamin C helps boost iron absorption.
 Cooking in a cast-iron pan will also get you more iron, as will eating meat, fish, eggs, prunes and prune juice, etc.

-Running low on these leads to anemia in about 15-25% of pregnancies.
+Running low on these leads to anemia in about 15 to 25% of pregnancies.
 But don’t worry, it’s pretty common and easily prevented or treated with supplements.

 A To-Do List for Your 14th Week of Pregnancy